 14. If I don’t get along with my roommate, may I move?

-Yes, if you have engaged in conflict resolution sessions with your roommates and resident advisor, as well as the Head Resident.
-Room switches are approved by the Head Resident in situations where conflict cannot be resolved.
+Yes, if you have engaged in conflict resolution sessions with your roommates and resident assistant, as well as the Residential Life Coordinator.
+Room switches are approved by the Residential Life Coordinator in situations where conflict cannot be resolved.

-You should never feel that you cannot approach your Resident Advisor or the Head Resident.
+You should never feel that you cannot approach your Resident Assistant or the Residential Life Coordinator.
 If you are having roommate challenges seek help immediately.
 This is a common occurence as people adjust to living amongst a community.

 15. May I bring my own bed?

-No. A bed frame and mattress, along with a mattress pad is provided.
+No. A bed frame and mattress, along with a mattress cover is provided.
 The bed is an extra-long twin.

 16. Does each room have computer access to the campus network?

-Yes, each resident has an internet connection in their bedroom
+Yes, each resident has an internet connection in their bedroom.
+There is a hard line connection, as well as wireless access.

 17. Do I need insurance for my personal property?